 HOW DO I GET STARTED?

-First and foremost, you should become a Standardbred Canada member before you buy at one of our sales.
-If you do not have a current membership, you can visit the Sales Office prior to the start of the sale or visit the Standardbred Canada office in Mississauga, Ontario and become a member for the current fee.
+First and foremost, you should become a Standardbred Canada member before you buy a horse.
+If you do not have a current membership, you can contact our Member Services Department to get started.

 Now you are ready!
 You must decide the type of horse you desire and an appropriate budget as this will determine the sale you attend.
 Setting your goals is important to prepare yourself for this endeavor.